 Next, you want to conduct executive search research focused on specific target companies.
 When you source candidates from any company, you get sourcing sausage.
 You end up with low-quality candidates.

 That is why it is so important to select the right target companies.
 Avoid going into the usual companies that may (or may not) be right.
 Instead, determine what employers are growing the kind of experience you need in a candidate.
 Go there.

 If you are looking for an executive capable of leading a team of 250 people, a small business does not grow the skills necessary to do the job.
 Of course, you might want to check pre-IPO VC-backed startups to see whether they have an executive who previously worked at a Fortune 500 company.
 However, in most cases, when you need big-company managerial skills, you should focus on recruiting from large corporations.

 Conversely, if you are seeking an executive or technologist with a greater breadth of skills, small and medium-sized companies are usually the places to look.
 The larger corporations become, the more they limit the scope of certain jobs.
 Major corporations have the volume to support that subdivision of labor.
 So if you need someone capable of wearing many hats or with a broader set of abilities, a large company is not the best place to look.

 To crush candidate sourcing, you may want to apply other target company selection rules:

-- Look for companies whose cultures are a match with your company culture.
-Look at the backgrounds of your own workers to see whether there are clusters of employees from the same former employer.
+- Look for companies whose cultures are similar to your company culture.
+Look at the backgrounds of your own executives to see whether there are clusters of employees from the same former employer.
 Go there.

-- Look for companies with the same kind of technology stack.
-For engineering searches, you want to target companies who use the technologies your company uses.
+- Look for companies with the same technology stack.
+For engineering searches, you want to target companies that use the technologies your company uses.

 - Look for companies experiencing disruption such as M&A, downsizing, and restructuring.
 The talent at those organizations is more poachable.